© SMG, Sarah Schmid

 press release from

-From 28th August to 8th September 2024, exquisite wines from Württemberg will be served in the attractively decorated wine arbours.
+From 21st August to 6th September 2025, exquisite wines from Württemberg will be served in the attractively decorated wine arbours.
 Trollinger, Spätburgunder (Pinot noir) or Riesling – it's a hard choice.
 There are around 30 hosts on the Marketplace and Schiller Square.
 To accompany the regional wines, they also serve Swabian specialities such as “Maultaschen” (filled pasta), “Käsepätzle” (cheesy noodles) and “Schupfnudeln” (potato noodles) with sauerkraut, to name but a few.
-Up-and-coming vintners from the Stuttgart region are also represented in this 48th year of the Wine Festival – a great opportunity for guests to sample what the creative, young wine scene has to offer.

 Stuttgart Christmas Market

-Every year in Advent (27th November to 23rd December 2024) Stuttgart is transformed into a glittering Christmas city.
+Every year in Advent (26th November to 23rd December 2025) Stuttgart is transformed into a glittering Christmas city.
 Stuttgart’s Christmas Market with around 300 beautifully decorated stalls is not only one of the oldest, but also one of the largest and loveliest of its kind in the whole of Europe.
-Its sparkling illuminations, the festive concerts of seasonal music in the Renaissance courtyard of the Old Palace and lots of regional specialities make for an incomparable yuletide atmosphere which enchants around 3.5 million visitors from Germany and abroad each year.
-With the "Stuttgart Highlights" on Palace Square and the "Wintertraum" – the traditional ice rink –, the whole of the city centre is set aglow during the weeks of Advent.
+Its sparkling illuminations, the festive concerts of seasonal music in the Renaissance courtyard of the Old Palace and lots of regional specialities make for an incomparable yuletide atmosphere which enchants around 3.5 to 4 million visitors from Germany and abroad each year.
+With the "Stuttgart Highlights" on Palace Square and the "Wintertraum" – the traditional roller-skating rink –, the whole of the city centre is set aglow during the weeks of Advent.